-- 20.6.8 Development within a safeguarded area, the purposes set out in this policy, will require a Development Framework.
-Where a Development Framework is approved the Environment Department will take it into account when considering proposals in the area to which it relates and will expect them to accord with the approved Development Framework.
+20.6.8.
+Development within a safeguarded area, for the purposes set out in this policy, will require a Development Framework.
+Where a Development Framework is approved it will be taken into account when considering proposals in the area to which it relates and proposals will be expected to accord with the approved Development Framework.
 There may be more than one Development Framework for an area.
-Proposals may also require an Environmental Impact Assessment. - 20.6.9 Further guidance on Development Frameworks can be found in the Development Frameworks and Local Planning Briefs annex (Annex III).
-With regard to Environmental Impact Assessment the Land Planning and Development (Environment Impact Assessment) Ordinance, 2007 and the Environment Department's published guidance on Environment Impact Assessment are relevant. - 20.6.10 Where there is not an approved Development Framework for the safeguarded area, or where a proposed development is of a minor or inconsequential nature, proposals will be supported where they would not inhibit the implementation of an approved Development Framework or prejudice the future implementation of development the purpose for which the area has been safeguarded.
+Proposals may also require an

+Environmental Impact Assessment.

+20.6.9.
+Further guidance on Development Frameworks can be found in the Development Frameworks and Local Planning Briefs Annex (Annex III).
+With regard to Environmental Impact Assessment the Land Planning and Development (Environmental Impact Assessment) Ordinance, 2007 and the Authority's published guidance on Environment Impact Assessment are relevant.

+20.6.10.
+Where there is not an approved Development Framework for the safeguarded area, or where a proposed development is of a minor or inconsequential nature, proposals will be supported where they would not inhibit the implementation of an approved Development Framework or prejudice the future implementation of development the purpose for which the area has been safeguarded.
 Proposals must also accord with all other relevant policies of the Island Development Plan.